07

 Under our platform feeder – ready to dig a hole.

-Jane caught them late afternoon – they do not always wait until dark.
+Jane caught them late afternoon – they don’t always wait until dark.
 Brazen!

 Digging holes is dirty work and paws must be kept clean!

-Jane F., who lives near Chicago, sent me this photo of an adorable family of 3 who is visiting her deck each evening.
-And looking at her through her sliding glass doors!
-Maybe checking out what she is watching on TV?
-Jane does watch animal programs from time to time – maybe they are seeing friends who have ‘gone Hollywood’?
+Jane F., who lives near Chicago, sent me this photo of an adorable family of three who visit her deck each evening—and look at her through the sliding glass doors!
+Maybe checking out what she’s watching on TV?
+Jane does watch animal programs from time to time—maybe they’re spotting friends who’ve “gone Hollywood”?

 A very enterprising groundhog!